OGRECave/ogre/Docs/src/material-scripts.md

 ## alpha\_op\_ex

-Behaves in exactly the same away as [colour\_op\_ex](#colour_005fop_005fex) except that it determines how alpha values are combined between texture layers rather than colour values.The only difference is that the 2 manual colours at the end of colour\_op\_ex are just single floating-point values in alpha\_op\_ex. **Note:** Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.
+Behaves in exactly the same away as [colour\_op\_ex](#colour_005fop_005fex) except that it determines how alpha values are combined between texture layers rather than colour values.The only difference is that the 2 manual colours at the end of colour\_op\_ex are just single floating-point values in alpha\_op\_ex. @note Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.

 <a name="env_005fmap"></a><a name="env_005fmap-1"></a>

 ## env\_map

-Turns on/off texture coordinate effect that makes this layer an environment map. **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect.
+Turns on/off texture coordinate effect that makes this layer an environment map. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect.

 Format: env\_map &lt;off|spherical|planar|cubic\_reflection|cubic\_normal&gt;